TWO AUTHORS WIN THE 2022 NOVEL PRIZE: JONATHAN BUCKLEY & ANNE DE MARCKEN

 16) There are no age restrictions, and we welcome submissions from writers of all backgrounds.

-17) Submissions from writers residing outside of Great Britain and Ireland will not be considered.
+17) Submissions from writers residing outside of Africa or Europe will not be considered or passed on to the relevant publishers.

 18) All submissions should include page numbers.